 “Saw Dust.”
-We all know the the smell, but are there practical uses for this dust?
-Over the years we have heard a lot of different ideas with regards to saw dust, some we like and some are neat.
-But we would probably never use it on the driveway during winter to get more tracktion.
+We all know the smell, but are there practical uses for this dust?
+Over the years we have heard a lot of different ideas with regards to sawdust, some we like and some are neat.
+But we would probably never use it on the driveway during winter to get more traction.
 Great idea, but it doesn’t really work.
-Another use we came across was putting it on top soil to help trap moisture.
-Good idea, but my wife would look at me like a weirdo if I walked up to her with a pile of saw dust and said sprinkly this fine dust all over your plants.
-Lets get down to some serious uses for saw dust, because there are some good ones out there, well at least three I know of.
+Another use we came across was putting it on the top soil to help trap moisture.
+Good idea, but my wife would look at me like a weirdo if I walked up to her with a pile of sawdust and said sprinkle this fine dust all over your plants.
+Let’s get down to some serious uses for sawdust because there are some good ones out there, well at least three I know of.

 We would love to hear more ideas!!